jahnijana/AI-CHATBOT-WITH-NLP/README.md

 #description

-be used to build a chatbot:

-1. NLTK (Natural Language Toolkit)
+1. NLTK (Natural Language Toolkit):
 NLTK is a widely-used library for NLP in Python, especially useful for educational purposes.
 It provides tools for text processing, including tokenization, part-of-speech tagging, and named entity recognition (NER), among many other things.

 *Limitations: